-All teachers (i.e. those registered by TRBWA) nurses, persons in religious ministry, and boarding supervisors are mandatory reporters according to the Children and Community Services Act 2004.
-Consequently, all teachers, nurses, religious ministry, and boarding supervisors must make a report to the DCCPFS if they form a belief, based on reasonable grounds in the course of their work, paid or unpaid, that child sexual abuse has occurred or is occurring.
+All teachers (i.e. those registered by TRBWA) nurses, persons in religious ministry, psychologists, school counsellors and boarding supervisors are mandatory reporters according to the Children and Community Services Act 2004.
+Consequently, all teachers, nurses, persons in religious ministry, psychologists, school counsellors and boarding supervisors must make a report to the DOC if they form a belief, based on reasonable grounds in the course of their work, paid or unpaid, that child sexual abuse has occurred or is occurring.
 Mandatory Reporters are obliged by law to report a sexual abuse issue while at work and the inclusion of the term "in the course of their work, paid or unpaid" necessitates that this mandatory responsibility extends beyond their role at Hale School.

-What this means is that as a teacher or a nurse, person in religious ministry or a boarding supervisor while working outside of his/her role at Hale School, is still required by law to report cases of possible child sexual abuse.
+What this means is that as a teacher or a nurse, person in religious ministry, psychologist, school counsellor or a boarding supervisor while working outside of his/her role at Hale School, is still required by law to report cases of possible child sexual abuse.
 This is whether he/she is working in either a paid or unpaid capacity in the role.
 For example, tutoring, volunteer teacher at youth centre or working as a Sunday school teacher.
-In these cases, the mandatory reporters are to report directly to the DCCPFS Mandatory Reporting Service.
-If the issue involves a current Hale School student (i.e., a Hale boy is a member of the Sunday church group, and he has divulged issues relating to child sexual abuse while on a church activity on the weekend) this must still be reported directly to DCCPFS's Mandatory Reporting Service and the mandatory reporter is encouraged to inform the Headmaster or if he is unavailable, the Deputy Head immediately the next working day.
+In these cases, the mandatory reporters are to report directly to the DOC's Mandatory Reporting Service.
+If the issue involves a current Hale School student (i.e., a Hale boy is a member of the Sunday church group, and he has divulged issues relating to child sexual abuse while on a church activity on the weekend) this must still be reported directly to DOC's Mandatory Reporting Service and the mandatory reporter is encouraged to inform the Headmaster or if he is unavailable, the Deputy Head immediately the next working day.
 For teachers and nurses, a failure to make a report can incur the maximum penalty of \$6,000.